Nature in Provence-Alpes-Côte d'Azur

 Boutigny's sainfoin (Hedysarum boutignyanum).
 This sainfoin forms large clumps in boulders between 5000 and 9000 ft approximately.
 This French endemic is present from Isère to the Alpes-Maritimes.
 This rare plant is protected in France.

 Villars's gentian (Gentiana burseri subsp. villarsii).
 One of the few yellow-flowered gentian species, this tall plant grows up to 1 m and higher.
 Its is recognized to its pale yellow flowers, finely dotted with purple.
 It should not be confused with Gentiana punctata, whose flowers are also yellow and dotted, but orange-tinted on the outside.
 Villars's gentian is endemic to the southern Alps.

-The white genepi (Artemisia umbelliformis).
+The black genepi (Artemisia genipi).
 This small plant belongs to the same genus as the absinth wormwood.
 It is a high mountain plant, growing in cracks of rocks and cliffs above 2000 m of elevation.
 Rather scarce, this plant is collected in the wild for the fabrication of the liquor "génépi" (harvesting is regulated).
-Three other species of genepi occur in the Southern Alps, including the glacier wormwood (Artemisia glacialis) illustrated below.
+Three other species of genepi occur in the Southern Alps, including the glacier wormwood (Artemisia glacialis) and Artemisia eriantha illustrated below.

 The glacier wormwood (Artemisia glacialis).
 Contrary to the previous species, with which it sometimes grows, this genepi has relatively large yellow flowerheads clustered at the top of the stem.

 The black genepi (Artemisia genipi).
 This genepi is densely covered with wooly hairs.